e14n/databank-redis/README.md

 --------

-This library assumes you have document "types" - like "person", "table", "photo", "bankaccount", "trainreservation" -- that you can identify with a unique scalar key -- email address, URL, UUID, SSN, or whatever.
+This library assumes you have document "types" - like "person", "chair", "photo", "bankaccount", "trainreservation" -- that you can identify with a unique scalar key -- email address, URL, UUID, SSN, or whatever.

 Your "document" is anything that can be JSON-encoded and decoded.
-Scalar, array and tree values are all totally cool.
+Scalar, array and object/tree values are all totally cool.

 Implementation classes that support schemata should support a "schema" element on the constructor params for `Databank.get()` (see below).
 A